colin-valentini/colin-valentini/README.md

 ### 👋 Hi, I’m @colin-valentini and I...

-👾 Am currently a senior software engineer at a technology company, but was previously a software engineer at Goldman Sachs
+- Am currently a senior software engineer at a technology company, but was previously a software engineer at Goldman Sachs 👾

-🎓 Have a bachelor's degree in Applied Mathematics from Columbia University
+- Have a bachelor's degree in Applied Mathematics from Columbia University 🎓

-🪖 Was a United States Marine for four years, and deployed to Afghanistan in 2012 with 1st Battalion/7th Marines, Suicide Charley company
+- Deployed to Afghanistan in 2012 with 1st Battalion/7th Marines, Suicide Charley company 🪖

-🍩 Can be contacted at valentini.colin@gmail.com
+- Can be contacted at valentini.colin@gmail.com 🍩

 Checkout my [website](www.colinvalentini.com)